rfeinberg3/ecomAssistant/README.md

 3. **Aggregating Price Data**:
   - Document Retrieval: ColBERT retrieves documents based on the text query (the item’s title), providing information about the k most similar items scraped from eBay.
-  - Price Calculation: Extract the price attribute from each of the k documents and calculate an aggregated price value to suggest to the user for their product.
+  - Price Calculation: Extract the price attribute from each of the k documents, and calculate an aggregated price value to suggest to the user for their product.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>